All case studies

 iOS app accessibility review

-VoiceOver cannot see anything in this app.
-Not the login screen, not the lessons, not even a single button.
-The only way I could interact with it was through Apple's Screen Recognition, which uses on-device ML to guess what is on screen.
-Even then, most of the app still felt closed off.
+VoiceOver cannot meaningfully see anything in this app.
+Not the login screen, not the lessons, not even a usable set of buttons.
+The only way I could interact with it at all was through Apple’s Screen Recognition, which uses on-device ML to guess what is on screen.
+Even then, most of the app still felt fundamentally closed.

 Platform iOS